godaasinskaite/ErgonomicCalculator/README.md

 # Ergonomic Workspace Calculator

 ### 🌟 Overview
-  This Spring Boot application is a tool designed to create ergonomic workspace tailored to a persons individual anthropometric data.
+  This Spring Boot application is a tool designed to create ergonomic workspace tailored to a person individual anthropometric data.
-By inputting specific, individual measurements, calculator generates a customized workspace layour and produces a PDF file detailing optimal ergonomic set up.
+By inputting specific, individual measurements, calculator generates a customized workspace layout and produces a PDF file detailing optimal ergonomic set up.

   This should be a help for those users who spent most of their productive time at the desk sitting or standing.